 - 3 1/2 ounces Parmigiano-Reggiano, grated

-- A few fresh oregano leaves, finely chopped
+- A few oregano leaves, finely chopped

 - 1 chile, seeded and thinly sliced